liumichael/facecard/deliverables/iteration-02.review.md

  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.

+* Skeleton of the features of our website, features are hardcoded:
+    * [`page to create and login to accounts`] (/views/login.ejs and /views/user.ejs)
+    * [`page to create cue cards`] (/views/cue_card_back.ejs and /views/cue_card_front.ejs)
+    * [`page to create quizzes`] (/views/quiz.ejs)
+    * [`page to join groups with users and share cue cards and quizzes`] (/views/group.ejs)
+* [`Demo video`] (/deliverable/demo.avi)

 #### Goals and/or tasks that were planned but not met/completed:

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

+* Database and SQL
+    * focus was placed on implementing the front end rather than worrying about the backend
+    * time restrictions prevented us from implmenting backend as well
+* Feedback - ability to add feedback on cue cards, informing users of its correctness
+    * prioritized features that were more integral to the FaceCard application
+    * wanted to make sure other features could be used in the demo video

 ## Meeting Highlights